-DeployHub performs microservice configuration management to track versions of microservices and their dependent application versions overtime.
-It versions all deployment and configuration meta data allowing you to see what microservices are running in your cluster, their versions, how they got there and which applications are using them.
-While microservices move us away from traditional build and release approaches, we still need a method of tracking the higher level ‘application version.’
-DeployHub does this for you through its versioning engine.
-Tracking your application versions and understanding which versions of the microservices the application consumes is a critical piece of the migration to microservices.
+With that in mind, DeployHub versions all microservice deployment and configuration meta data allowing you to see what microservices are running across all of your clusters, their versions, how they got there and which applications are using them.
+While microservices move us away from traditional build and release approaches, we still need a method of tracking their changes and a way to make them unique.
+Like a software version control solution, DeployHub tracks specific information in the microservice to track its changes and uniquely identify a version.

 - GitHub, Jira Change Request